robzr/Rubot/README.md

 # InstantSlackBot

-InstantSlackBot is a simple to use Slack Bot Ruby framework with the following features:
+InstantSlackBot is a simple to use Ruby framework for creating Slack Bots.
 - Multithreaded channel monitoring for fast response
 - Supports multiple bots per instance for efficiency
 - Simple, intuitive and extensible Ruby syntax